 It Helps You to Interact with Your Clients Regularly

-Communication is key to your relationship with clients, and client reports allow you to talk with them on a regular basis, whether you give them reports after each campaign ends, or once a month to show the status of their campaigns.
+Communication is key to your relationship with clients, and client reports allow you to talk with them regularly.
+Whether you give them reports after each campaign ends, or if you send monthly reports to show the status of their campaigns.
 The important thing is to do it regularly.

-Client reporting allows both of you to share thoughts and ideas on the data presented.
-In that way, you’ll prevent small problems from turning into a full-blown crisis.
+Client reporting allows you to share thoughts and ideas on the data presented.
+That way, you’ll prevent small problems from turning into a full-blown crisis.

-So, sending reports on a regular basis will help your client realize you’re always there while keeping the interaction alive.
+So, sending reports regularly will help your client realize you’re always there while keeping the interaction alive.

 It Allows You to Educate Your Clients

 Client reports are a great way to educate your clients about your work.
-A lot of them may not know the importance of each KPI or the difference between them.
-But, your client KPI reports can help them learn about the meaning and importance of each data point.
+Many may not know the importance of each KPI (such as CTR or conversion rate) or the difference between them.
+But, your client's KPI reports can help them learn about the meaning and importance of each data point.
 Educating your clients by sharing your knowledge will help them figure out what you do, thus allowing them to feel involved in the whole process.
 This, in turn, will help you better understand and manage their requirements and expectations.

 Client reports are just as important when things are going great as when they aren’t.
 Your clients should when they have a successful month because that means you’ve done a great job.
 The result – resigning the contract with you or your agency for another campaign.

 Sending reports regularly will keep you and your client accountable to one another.
 You create these reports with specific metrics and KPIs in mind, but how do you determine the specific KPIs you need to keep track of?
 With the power of teamwork.
 By sending a concrete report to your client, including specific KPIs, you make sure they provide you with specific, real, and measurable goals that those specific KPIs need to be measured.